-You can use slices of leftover smoked tri tip roast to make delicious sandwiches on hamburger buns or hoagie rolls.
+You can use slices of leftover smoked tri tip roast to make delicious sandwiches.
+Slather some thin slices with BBQ Sauce and serve on hamburger buns or hoagie rolls.
 Or roll into tortillas with your choice of fillings for hearty wraps and burritos.

 Cold pieces of tender tri tip are also excellent to add to healthy salads loaded with fresh veggies.
 I love topping a bowl of crunchy lettuce with chopped steak, diced tomatoes, and blue cheese crumbles.